Reward theory of attraction: Pawel Lewicki (1985)

 Conditioning creates positive feelings towards things and people linked with rewarding events.
-Pawel Lewicki in 1985 tested this liking-by-association principle by conducting an experiment on students at the University of Warsaw.
-In the experiment, two pictures, both of women, were given to the students.
-The students had to choose which of two pictured women (woman A or woman B) looked friendlier to them.
-The results showed that an equal amount of students each choose the picture of woman A and woman B to be friendlier.
-The students in the group who choose woman A, interacted with a warm and friendly experimenter who resembled woman A before choosing a picture.
-They ended up choosing woman A at a margin of 6 to 1.
-In a follow up study, the experimenter acted unfriendly toward half of the participants.
-When these participants later had to choose out of the two pictures, they almost always avoided the one who looked like the "unfriendly" experimenter.
+In 1985, Pawel Lewicki tested this liking-by-association principle by conducting an experiment on students at the University of Warsaw.
+In the experiment, two pictures of women were given to the students.
+The students had to choose which of the two pictured women, "woman A" or "woman B", looked friendlier to them.
+The results showed an equal number of students had chosen the picture of "woman A" over "woman B" to be friendlier.
+The students in the group who chose "woman A" had interacted with a warm and friendly experimenter who resembled "woman A" before choosing a picture.
+They ended up choosing "woman A" at a margin of 6 to 1.
+In a follow-up study, a researcher acted unfriendly toward half of the participants.
+The participants were then instructed to choose one out of the two pictures.
+They almost always avoided the one who looked like the "unfriendly" experimenter.